The Academic Catalog

-As an independent non-profit school, final authority for all matters is vested in the Board of Trustees.
-Dr. Michele Nealon-Woods is the President and CEO of the school.
-The board delegates to the President responsibility for daily operations of the institution.
-The school’s senior leadership consists of the President of The Chicago School of Professional Psychology, the Campus Presidents, the Vice President of Academic Affairs, the Vice President of Finance and Administration and the Vice President of Student Affairs.
+As an independent nonprofit school, final authority for all matters is vested in the Board of Trustees.
+Dr. Michele Nealon-Woods is the president and CEO of the school.
+The board delegates to the president responsibility for daily operations of the institution.
+The school’s administrative team consists of the president of The Chicago School of Professional Psychology, the vice president of academic affairs, the vice president of finance and administration, the vice president of student affairs, and the vice president of admission.
 A list of the names of the governing board of The Chicago School can be found here.
 A list of faculty can be found here.

 When used in this document:

 - “The Chicago School”, “the school”, or “institution” refers to The Chicago School of Professional Psychology, including all campuses, educational sites, and delivery methods.